Country action

 - Emissions from US airports, for instance from ground operations.

-The 2022 Inflation Reduction Act (IRA) includes provisions to spur the aviation industry to develop and adopt sustainable fuel technologies (The White House, 2023).
-The Sustainable Aviation Fuel Credit incentivises the sale or use of aviation fuel: SAF that reduce lifecycle GHG emissions by at least 50% compared to petroleum-based jet fuel are eligible for a tax credit of USD 0.33 per litre.
-This credit is progressive; it increases for each percent that emissions reductions exceeds 50% (U.S. Department of Energy, 2022).
-The IRA also provides almost USD 300m in grants to develop and deploy projects related to sustainable aviation fuel and low-emission aviation technologies (The White House, 2023).
+The Sustainable Aviation Fuel Credit, which phased out at the end of 2024, incentivised the sale or use of SAFs that reduce lifecycle GHG emissions by at least 50% compared to petroleum-based jet fuel are eligible for a tax credit of USD 0.33 per litre.
+This credit was progressive; it increased for each percent that the emissions reduction exceeds 50% (U.S. Department of Energy, 2022b).

 China